 You can also use your market research to help prioritize your overall business marketing efforts.
 Utilizing market research will help you prioritize each stage of your marketing so you can prioritize your content production.

 Market research is one of the vital components to understand your target audience and identify the best ways to reach them.
-Identify the best ways to engage your customers by conducting great market research today!
+Identify the best ways to engage your customers by conducting great market research like you would do for other local strategies like HVAC marketing!
 Let me know if you would like to learn more about market research and how it can help you drive more sales today!